darrenoh/reactnd-project-readable-starter/README.md

 ## API Server

 Information about the API server and how to use it can be found in its [README file](api-server/README.md).

+## License and Contribution

+This project was forked from the [Starting server code for ReactND Readable Project](https://github.com/udacity/reactnd-project-readable-starter).
+Udacity provided permission to fork only for the purpose of fulfilling a class assignment.
+The author has no further rights to the project.